Joe-Sin7h/Graphs_and_QUIZ/README.md

 # Graphs_and_QUIZ
-This GUI application given an idea about what things can you do using python matplotlib and tkinter .
+This GUI application gives an idea about what things  you can do using python matplotlib and tkinter .
 ## GRAPHS SECTION
 #### (examples)